Koalacomk/Koalacomk.github.io/content/faq.md

 ## 1. Who am i?

-Luiz Fernando de Lucena, 33 y/o Brazilian, living on Chile - Viña del Mar.
-My nickname is Koala (just in cause you didn't notice) and i am a Geek enthusiast, i use to play A LOT of videogames and other geek stuffs.
-I like to travel (18 countries visited so far) but since Covid started i mainly ride my bike along the pacific Coast of Valparaiso.
+Luiz Fernando de Lucena, 34 y/o Brazilian, living on Chile - Viña del Mar.
+My nickname is Koala (just in cause you didn't noticed it ) and i am a Geek enthusiast, i use to play A LOT of videogames and others geek stuffs.
+I like to travel a lot (18 countries visited so far) but since Covid started i mainly ride my bike along the pacific Coast of Valparaiso.

 ## 2. What do i do?